trynoice/website/content/terms-of-service.md

   subscription active.
 - Payment providers may apply their conversion rates to transactions in different currencies.
+- We may display plan pricing in your local currency for your convenience.
+  However, we will charge your payment method in [Indian Rupees](https://en.wikipedia.org/wiki/Indian_rupee) at the time of checkout.
+  Therefore, the actual charge may be slightly different.
 - In certain regions, you may need to pay additional local taxes, added to the total cost of purchase.

 ### Cancellation and Refunds

 - You can cancel your Noice Premium subscription at any time.
-But, your subscription will remain active from the time of cancellation until the end of the current billing period.
+However, your subscription will remain active from the time of cancellation until the end of the current billing period.
 - We do not issue refunds or credits for the remaining duration of your current